perryfardella/smart-livestock-feeder/docs/prd.md

 ### Secondary Persona

 **Sarah** – Retiree who keeps goats and enjoys gardening.
-Wants to reduce physical workload and monitor feeding while traveling, with real-time alerts for any issues.
+Wants to reduce physical workload and monitor feeding while travelling, with real-time alerts for any issues.

 ### Admin Persona